truckspace/laravel-walkway/README.md

 <a name="model-attributes"></a>
 #### Model Attributes

-Walkway also provides a way to automatically add the corrosponding attributes to your user model.
+Walkway also provides a way to automatically add the corresponding attributes to your user model.
 This means that you can directly get the users Truckspace username, steam ID etc from your user instance.

 First, you will need to add the `HasTruckspaceAttributes` trait to your user model: